gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Handle_Directive.md

 ## Handling directive message {#HandleDirective}
 CIC returns directive messages to instruct your client to perform specific actions.
 A directive message is either a response to an [event message](#SendEvent) or a message sent through a downchannel created at an initial connection with CIC.
-Responses usually take the form of [multipart message](/CIC/References/HTTP2_Message_Format.md#MultipartMessage).
-A JSON-format [directive message](/CIC/CIC_Message_Format.md#Directive) is returned first, followed by subsequent messages containing additional information (speech data, content details) depending on which [API](/CIC/References/CIC_API.md) is in use.
+Responses are usually a [multipart message](/CIC/References/CIC_API.md#MultipartMessage).
+A JSON-format [directive message](/CIC/References/CIC_API.md#Directive) is returned first, followed by subsequent messages containing additional information (speech data, content details) as specified by the [CIC messages](/CIC/References/CIC_API.md).

 | Content type            | Description                                             |
 |---------------------|-------------------------------------------------|